 From turning on, the Rocket Appartamento takes around 10 mins to get up to pressure (shown on the gauge at between 1-1.3 bar) and heat (ideally at the level that you can touch the E61 group-head but not keep your finger on it!), but best left for another 10 mins to get the heat really consistent around the machine (thermal mass).
 Waiting this extra 10 mins really does make the difference to getting better tasting coffee, as once the portafilter and group-head get up to heat too, it helps the coffee extraction perform better.

 TIP: Lots of Rocket owners tend to put their machine on a timer switch, so that it's heated fully by the time they are ready to use it in the morning.

 How does the Rocket Appartamento compare to other espresso machines?

 When compared directly to the likes of your average single boiler, or 'cycle' machine such as the models / brands listed above, it's really a case of night and day.
 No single boiler machine comes remotely close to achieving the same quality of coffee as an Appartamento, due to their lack of control over temperature and pressure.
 The design allows you to use espresso ground to the same level of fineness as most commercial machines, which really helps deliver that rich espresso / crema that you are looking for.

 This version is currently only available in Black, and the rest of the machine, such as the front face, cup warmer area, drip tray etc are all still chrome - not powder coated.
-We have asked if these other parts could be included in the custom version, but right now the outer panel is the only part that can be provided in black.

 - Reduced footprint, making this one of the most compact prosumer espresso machines on the market